-The vanilla 3D U-Net, on the other hand, follows the implementation by Cicek et al. [13].
+The vanilla 3D U-Net, on the other hand, follows the implementation by Cicek et al. [17].
 The model follows a similar architecture as the 2D U-Net, but with 3D convolutions.
 The double convolutional layers consist of a 3D convolutional layer, followed by a BN layer and a ReLU nonlinearity layer, all stacked twice to form the double convolution.
 The second 3D U-Net model is a variant that uses GN as the normalization layer and places the GN layer after the ReLU activation layer.
-The third model, Residual Symmetric 3D U-Net, follows the implementation by Lee et al. [14], which introduces residual skip connections in the modules and modifies the upsampling and downsampling techniques.
-Inputs to the 3D U-Net models are 3D images, constructed by stacking the 2D slices as described in Section 3.
-Due to memory constraint, each training sample is a 128×128×128 patch randomly sampled from the 3D image.
+The third model, residual symmetric 3D U-Net, follows the implementation by Lee et al. [18], which introduces residual skip connections in the modules and modifies the upsampling and downsampling techniques.
+Inputs to the 3D U-Net models are 3D images, constructed by stacking the 2D slices as described in Sec.
+3. Due to memory constraint, each training sample is a $128 \times 128 \times 128$ patch randomly sampled from the 3D image.
 Stride sizes are $32 \times 32 \times 32$ to overlap the patches and ensure that information is not lost.
-The input patches are normalized, randomly flipped and rotated prior to training.
-Network outputs and targets are compared using the cross-entropy loss.
+The input patches are normalized, randomly flipped, and rotated before training.
+Network outputs and targets are compared using the cross-entropy (CE) loss.
 Each model is trained with an initial learning rate of 0.0002 that decays at a rate of a half at the 600th, 1000th, and 1400th iterations.
-The networks are trained via the Adam optimizer [41].
+The networks are trained via the Adam optimizer [47].
 A weight decay factor of 0.0001 is used.
 The batch size and the group size are set to one for BN and GN layers, respectively.
-All modifications to the models are conducted using a publicly available implementation of the 3D U-Net architecture [42].
-All models are trained on NVIDIA Tesla T4 GPUs with 100 GB RAM and 4 Intel virtual CPU on Google Cloud Platform.
+All modifications to the models are conducted using a publicly available implementation of the 3D U-Net architecture [48].

-4.4 EXPERIMENTAL RESULTS

-The prediction accuracy of each of the above-mentioned models is evaluated using the mean IOU metric, comparing the accuracy of a predicted segmentation with the ground truth or labeled mask.
-Table 3 shows the mean IOU and the training time to achieve the accuracy for the AM datasets.
-The 2D U-Net outperforms the 3D U-Net models, which could be due to the fact that our dataset is anisotropic and thus, as suggested in [20], favors the performance of 2D U-Net.
-Among the 3D models, the Residual 3D U-Net model requires the longest training time but performs slightly better than the other 3D U-Net models.
+4.4 Experimental Results.
+The prediction accuracy of each of the aforementioned models is evaluated using the mean IOU metric, comparing the accuracy of a predicted segmentation with the ground truth or labeled mask.
+Table 3 presents the mean IOU and the training time to achieve the accuracy for the AM datasets.
+The 2D U-Net outperforms the 3D U-Net models, which could be due to the fact that our dataset is anisotropic and thus, as suggested in Ref.
+[26], favors the performance of 2D U-Net.
+Among the 3D models, the residual 3D U-Net model requires the longest training time but performs slightly better than the other 3D U-Net models.

 We observe several limitations posed by the 3D models.
-Figure 5 shows an example patch sampled by the Residual 3D U-Net from the validation data.
+Figure 5 shows an example patch sampled by the residual 3D U-Net from the validation data.
 It can be seen that due to the large size of the images, the $128 \times 128 \times 128$ patches only capture the shape of defects partially.
 This could limit the model's ability to predict based on the defect's relative spatial location.
 Sharp edges of the irregular defects are often misclassified, which could be an indication that the additional axis of information that 3D CNNs leverage does not compensate for the loss of global information in the W - H plane.
-We also provide a 2D image segmented by the 2D U-Net in Figure 5, showing that the 2D U-Net's predictions are mostly accurate.
+We also provide a 2D image segmented by the 2D U-Net in Fig. 5, showing that the 2D U-Net's predictions are mostly accurate.